 - other things you may need to know

-DISCLAIMER: I DID THIS INSTRUCTIONS BASED ON MY OWN EXPERIENCE.
+DISCLAIMER: I MADE THIS TUTORIAL BASED ON MY OWN EXPERIENCE.
 HOWEVER, I DO NOT GUARANTEE IT WILL WORK ON YOUR LAPTOP.
-IF YOU WANT TO FOLLOW MY INSTRUCTIONS, YOU MUST AGREE THAT I CANNOT BE HELD RESPONSIBLE FOR ANY DAMAGE CAUSED.
+IF YOU WANT TO FOLLOW MY TUTORIAL, YOU MUST AGREE THAT I CANNOT BE HELD RESPONSIBLE FOR ANY DAMAGE CAUSED.
 DO WITH YOUR OWN RISK.

-ALL IMAGES SHOWN IN THIS INSTRUCTABLE IS MY OWN IMAGE TAKEN USING MY SMARTPHONE.
-I AM NOT RELATED TO ANY SELLER OF THE PARTS LISTED IN THIS INSTRUCTION.
+ALL PICTURES SHOWN IN THIS INSTRUCTABLE ARE MY OWN.
+I AM ALSO NOT RELATED TO ANY SELLER OF THE PARTS LISTED IN THIS INSTRUCTION.

-You're free to share this instructables on your website, or anywhere else as long as you still give credit to me and put a link to this instructables.
+You're free to share this tutorial on your website, or anywhere else as long as you still give credit to me and put a link to this site.

 Step 1: Check Whether Your Laptop Is Compatible With This Upgrade